InfyOmLabs/infy-tracker-docs/docs/docs/README.md

 ### Setup environment

-Copy `.env.example` as `.env` and set up your environment.
-Nothing special, just database, app, and mail config should be enough with app key.
+Set up your environment by modifying `.env` file.
+Database, App, and mail config should be enough with app key.
+You can also update storage driver if you need.
+All your attachments will be placed into that.

 ### Modify default User seeder